Mher-DeLight/cpersist/README.md

 ```
 Then you can use cpersist.

-## Wiki
+## Documentation
-We have a Work-in-Progress Wiki!
-Check it out [here](https://github.com/Mher-DeLight/cpersist/wiki).
+We have a small [quickstart documentation file](DOCUMENTATION.md).
+For more complicated queries, please check out our [wiki](https://github.com/Mher-DeLight/cpersist/wiki).
+> [!NOTE]
+> The wiki is currently very early Work-in-Progress.
+Right now, it's probably better if you just refer to the normal [documentation file.](DOCUMENTATION.md)